Graduate FAQ

 What is the application process for non-degree status?

-Submit an application online at the Graduate School website along with the application fee to the Graduate School, located in Ragsdale 131.
+Submit an application online at the Graduate School website along with transcripts and an application fee.

 Do I have to take the GRE or MAT to enroll in graduate classes?